Herbert Macaulay

 Olayinka Herbert Samuel Heelas Badmus Macaulay (14 November 1864 - 7 May 1946) was a Nigerian nationalist, politician, surveyor, engineer, architect, journalist, and musician.
-Macaulay is considered by many as founder of Nigerian nationalism.
+Macaulay is considered by many as the founder of Nigerian nationalism.

 Early years

 Herbert Macaulay was born on 14 November 1864 on Broad Street, Lagos, to the family of Thomas Babington Macaulay and Abigail Crowther.
 His parents were children of people captured from what is now Nigeria, resettled in Sierra Leone by the British West Africa Squadron, and eventual returnees to present day Nigeria.
 Thomas Babington Macaulay was one of the sons of Ojo Oriare while Abigail Crowther was the daughter of Bishop Samuel Ajayi Crowther, a descendant of King Abiodun.
 Thomas Babington Macaulay was the founder of the first secondary school in Nigeria, the CMS Grammar School, Lagos.

 Education

 Macaulay started primary school in 1869 and from 1877, he was educated at St Paul's Breadfruit School, Lagos and CMS Faji School, Lagos.
 From 1877 to October 1880, he attended CMS Grammar School, Lagos for his secondary education.
 He was a student at the school when his father died in 1878.
 In 1880, he joined his maternal uncle's trade steamer and embarked on a trade and missionary journey across the Niger River visiting Bonny, Lokoja, Gbebe and Brass.
 After going to a Christian missionary school, he took a job as a clerical assistant and indexer at the Department of Public Works, Lagos.
 Thereafter, with the support of the colonial administration, Macaulay left Lagos on 1 July 1890 to further his training in England.
 From 1891 to 1894 he studied civil engineering in Plymouth, England, and was also a pupil of G.D.
 Bellamy, a borough surveyor and water engineer in Plymouth.
 In 1893, he became a graduate of the Royal Institute of British Architects, London.
 Macaulay was also an accomplished musician who received a certificate in music from Trinity College, London and a certificate in violin playing from Music International College, London.